scalding-io/social-media-analytics/src/main/scala/io/scalding/approximations/performance/README.md

 |        100MillionUnique         |   3GB  |  23   |    1     |       99,707,828 |       100,185,762 |   46 seconds   |
 |        500MillionUnique         | 15,3GB | 114   |    1     |      495,467,613 |       500,631,225 |   52 seconds   |

-The above measurements are with using 12-bits [ Where error rate is : 1.04 / sqrt (2^{bits}) ] ~ 1.6 %
+The above measurements are with using *12-bits* [ Where error rate is : 1.04 / sqrt (2^{bits}) ] ~ 1.6 %
-By using 20-bits the expected error rate is ~ 0.1 % The execution time when running with 20-bits instead of 12-bits increased marginally by 1 to 2 seconds.
+By using *20-bits* the average error rate is ~ 0.1 % and the execution time increases marginally by 1-2 seconds.

 # COUNTING Top-N

+In this test, we will be calculating the frequency of the top-100 Wikipedia authors - using a ~ [20 GByte](../../../../../datasets/wikipedia/README.md) Wikipedia dataset, containing more than 400 M lines
+(403,802,472 lines) and 5,686,427 unique authors

 ## Hive 0.13 results